New Home Construction Permits in

 Can a homeowner pull their own New Home Construction permit in Ohio?

-Yes, Ohio generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the Ohio Building Code.
+Yes.
+Ohio generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the Ohio Building Code.

 Help the Auglaize County Community